Te-Stack/Smoothie-E-shop/README.md

   </a>
 </p>

-> A Smoothie Website that uses jwt(json web token) to authenticate its users and then allow only authenticated users to be able to shop in the website
+> An E-commerce Website that uses jwt(json web token) to authenticate its users and then allow only authenticated users to be able to shop in the website

 ## Author